-Software Components Explanations DMDataEngine This service returns status information of the monitored device components to SIMATIC IPC DiagMonitor DMMsgService This service is responsible for advanced processing of alarms.
+Software components Explanations DMDataEngine This service provides status information on the monitored device components to SIMATIC IPC DiagBase.
+DMMsgService This service is responsible for notification of alarms.
 DMAlarmManagerService This service is responsible for advanced processing of alarms.
-IPCUniDrv Driver for hardware access.
-DMOPCService This service is responsible for communication with OPC.
-DMSNMPDataEngine This service supplies the connection to the monitored stations.
-MiniWeb This service makes the monitoring data available in such a way that it can be displayed via a Web browser.
+IPCUniDrv Driver for hardware access MiniWeb This service makes the monitoring data available in such a way that it can be displayed via a Web browser.
 Alarm Manager Assigns the relevant alarms to executable programs.
 Alarm Display Lists the individual alarms for acknowledgment.
-Management Explorer Lists the monitored device components and status in an overview.
+Management Explorer Lists the monitored device components and their status in an overview.

-During installation, these components are copied to the system disk and are available for startup in the system.
+During installation, these components are copied to the system drive and are available for startup in the system.